zjkmxy/ndnlite-perf-test/README.md

 Install NFD
 ===========
 Both ndn-cxx and NFD are compiled with `-O0` by default, which may lead to an unfair comparision.
-So I install the latest release version 0.6.5 with optimized.
+So I install the latest release version 0.6.5 with optimized compiler flag.

 The following commands are what I used exactly.
 I linked OpenSSL manually because it cannot be found automatically on my Mac,